The Amazing Race 31: Critical response

 The Amazing Race 31 received mostly positive reviews.
 Andy Dehnart of reality blurred called this season dull, writing that "TAR can still deliver beautiful cinematography and entertaining moments, like Rupert talking to an elephant, but the structure of the legs constantly undercuts any actual racing by evening up the teams."
 Jodi Walker of Entertainment Weekly wrote that "more reality TV competition cultures in the mix made for a little more drama than usual."
 The "Purple Rock Podcast" praised the cast, strong racing, and overall story saying that "this experiment paid off accordingly."
 In 2022, Rhenn Taguiam of Game Rant ranked this season as the second-best season.
+In 2024, Taguiam's ranking was updated with this season remaining as the second-best season.

 Critics were also positive towards the growth of Colin & Christie compared to their previous appearance.
 Tamara Grant of CheatSheat called it "a true redemption arc because of their behavior on Season 5."
 Dalton Ross of Entertainment Weekly called it the "most radical reality show transformation ever."